eventray-archive/horus/README.md

 The interaces you have available to override from horus.interfaces:

->  ISULoginForm
+>  IHorusLoginForm
 >
->  ISURegisterForm
+>  IHorusRegisterForm
 >
->  ISUForgotPasswordForm
+>  IHorusForgotPasswordForm
 >
->  ISUResetPasswordForm
+>  IHorusResetPasswordForm
 >
->  ISUProfileForm
+>  IHorusProfileForm
 >

 This is how you would do it (uniform being a custom deform Form class):

->  config.registry.registerUtility(UNIForm, ISULoginForm)
+>  config.registry.registerUtility(UNIForm, IHorusLoginForm)
 >

 If you would like to override the templates you can use pyramid's override asset